-- a.
-Recipients must submit all reports as required by DOC, electronically or if unable to submit electronically, in hard copy, as outlined below and as may be supplemented by the terms and conditions of a specific DOC award. - b.
+a.
+Recipients must submit all reports as required by DOC, electronically or if unable to submit electronically, in hard copy, as outlined below and as may be supplemented by the terms and conditions of a specific DOC award.

+b.
 Performance (Technical) Reports.
-Recipients must submit performance (technical) reports, which may be Form SF-PPR (Performance Progress Report) or any successor form, or another format as required by DOC, to the Program Officer.
-Performance (technical) reports should be submitted in the same frequency as the Form SF-425 (Federal Financial Report), unless otherwise directed by the Grants Officer. - 1.
-Performance (technical) reports must contain the information prescribed in 2 C.F.R. § 200.328 (Monitoring and reporting program performance), unless otherwise specified in the award conditions. - 2.
-As appropriate and in accordance with the SF-PPR or other OMB-approved information collections, recipients are required to relate financial data to the performance accomplishments of this Federal award.
+Recipients must submit performance (technical) reports to the Program Officer.
+Performance (technical) reports should be submitted in the same frequency as the Form SF-425 (Federal Financial Report), unless otherwise directed by the Grants Officer.

+1. Performance (technical) reports must contain the information prescribed in 2 C.F.R. § 200.328 (Monitoring and reporting program performance), unless otherwise specified in the award conditions.

+2. As appropriate and in accordance with the format provided by the Program Officer (or other OMB-approved information collections), recipients are required to relate financial data to the performance accomplishments of this Federal award.
 When applicable, recipients must also provide cost information to demonstrate cost effective practices (e.g., through unit cost data).
 The recipient's performance will be measured in a way that will help DOC to improve program outcomes, share lessons learned, and spread the adoption of best or promising practices.
-As described in 2 C.F.R. § 200.210 (Information contained in a Federal award), DOC will identify the timing and scope of expected performance by the recipient as related to the outcomes intended to be achieved by the Federal program. - c.
+As described in 2 C.F.R. § 200.210 (Information contained in a Federal award), DOC will identify the timing and scope of expected performance by the recipient as related to the outcomes intended to be achieved by the Federal program.

+c.
 Financial Reports.
 In accordance with 2 C.F.R. § 200.327 (Financial reporting), the recipient must submit a Form SF-425 (Federal Financial Report) or any successor form on a semi-annual basis for the periods ending March 31 and September 30, or any portion thereof, unless otherwise specified in a specific award condition.
-Reports must be submitted to DOC as directed by the Grants Officer, in accordance with the award conditions and are due no later than 30 calendar days following the end of each reporting period.
+Reports must be submitted to DOC as directed by the Grants Officer, in accordance with the award conditions and are due no later than

+30 calendar days following the end of each reporting period.
 A final Form SF-425 must be submitted within 90 calendar days after the expiration of the period of performance.
 A recipient may submit a final financial report in lieu of an interim financial report due at the end of the period of performance (e.g., in lieu of submitting a financial report for the last semi-annual or other reporting under an award, a recipient may submit a final (cumulative) financial report covering the entire award period).